ON MY FATHER’S EIGHTIETH

 The grass will cradle me.

-The mother of all buttons shines on my face.
+The mother of all buttons shines on

 I will dream of questions,